corbennett/NP_pipeline_pretest/README.md

 # NP_pipeline_pretest
 Validation functions to run after the pretest on NP pipeline rigs to verify that all data streams are being collected.
-The pretest should output a sync file (hdf5) and a pkl file (DOC format).

 Dependencies:
   * numpy
   * pandas